Last Updated on September 8, 2022

-Live in Dubuque Iowa or visiting the area?
+Visiting Dubuque Iowa or even live in Dubuque?
 It’s easy to get wrapped up in just eating at the large chain restaurants, they are near all the biggest shopping areas, with the largest car parks.
+We’re all guilty of sticking to what we know are safe options.
 But you’re missing out!
-There are plenty of independent restaurants in Dubuque in the Downtown Area that are well worth visiting!
-Here are some of my favourites (recommended for choice and quality of food and good service)!
+There are plenty of small business and independent restaurants in Dubuque that are well worth visiting!
+Here are some of my favourite Dubuque restaurants (recommended for choice and quality of food and good service)!

 River Rock Kitchen and Tap